davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

   - If the user enters anything but "hit" or "hold," then you must output an error and re-prompt.
   - Afterwards, if the human is bust, then the AI doesn't need to hit.
 The human loses immediately.
 Otherwise, the AI hits until its Hand holds at least a value of 18, or they bust.
 After AI's action is performed, you must compare two hands (use your `defeats()` method in both directions: AI->Human and Human->AI), and either determine a winner or a tie.
   - When the game ends, you must print off both Hands and the result of the Game.
+  - Prompt the user again to see if they want to play another game.
+If yes, create new Hands, but use the existing Deck!

 - The first example below shows the AI busting.
     ```